Dark Kinetic Heating of Exoplanets and Brown Dwarfs: Velocity Boost with Scalar Potential

 where $v$ is the 3-velocity modulus, yields

 where the constant of motion $\mathcal{E} > 0$ is the particle's energy, and is fixed further below from the initial condition.
 From the above equation, we can solve for the velocity

 This indicates that there exists a finite value of $\Phi = -m_\chi$ for which the particle seemingly reaches the speed of light.
-This is of course non-physical, and as $|\Phi| \rightarrow m_\chi$, the energy becomes large enough to spontaneously pair-produce, and other radiative effects become significant.
+This is of course non-physical and as $|\Phi| \rightarrow m_\chi$, other physical effects become significant that are outside the scope of this work.
 We avoid the parameter space where the scalar potential reaches this critical value at the surface of the object throughout its evolution.

 Incorporating the effect of a gravitational field into the previous calculation is straightforward.
 The integrated equation of motion is modified by an additional metric component factor \cite{landau2013classical},